mhgbrown/webperf-site/README.md

 * **Rule 11: Removed redirect to /US**

 	Moved main website files up a level out of the /US folder and removed redirect from the Apache configuration.
-This removes the extra http request need to fetch the main page.
+This removes the need to send an extra http request to retrieve the home page.

-* **Removed a CSS expression from the main CSS file**
+* **Rule 7: Removed a CSS expression from the main CSS file**

-	Removed a min-width expression from the main stylsheet.
+	Removed a min-width expression from the main stylesheet.
 The width was set to  min-width value instead for IE <= 7.

 * **Rule 2: Use a CDN**